cassiomolin/chat-websockets/README.md

 request.send(JSON.stringify(credentials));
 ```

-Then the client open a WebSocket connection sending the access token in query string:
+Then the client opens a WebSocket connection sending the access token in query string to negotiate the authentication with the server:

 ```js
 function openSocket(accessToken) {